 - mandatory review after 20 completed sessions

 - Understand the principles of reflexology

-Anatomy & Physiology – gain understanding of how the body systems function
+- Anatomy & Physiology – understanding the body systems function

-- Use reflexology chart and understand how the reflexes are mapped on the feet
+- Learn how reflexes are mapped on the feet

-- Learn how to stimulate reflexes on the foot for a safe, effective therapeutic treatment and implement all training required so you qualify to challenge the Registered Canadian Reflexology Therapist Board (RCRT) Exam with the Reflexology Association of Canada (RAC)
+- Learn the method and how to stimulate reflexes on the foot for a safe, effective therapeutic treatment

 Reflexology Training Topics